nikipatil281/LegalMitr/README.md

 4. Deploy!

 ## ⚠️ Note on Authentication
 This version uses **Mock Authentication** for demonstration purposes.
+Following is the Authentication defaults used:
 - **Email**: demo@legalmitr.com
 - **Password**: (Any password works)